dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-Excel-to-analyze-Snowplow-data.md

 ON page_views.domain_userid = users.domain_userid
 ```

 Create a new workbook in Excel.
-Go to DATA > Get External Data > From other data sources > Data connection wizard > ODBC DSN > Snowplow connection as you would to pull in data as a table.
+Go to DATA > Get External Data > From other data sources > Data connection wizard > ODBC DSN > DreamFactory connection as you would to pull in data as a table.
 When presented with the following screen:

 [[/setup-guide/images/excel/connection-9.JPG]]